cvrlnolan/envy/README.md

 git clone https://github.com/cvrlnolan/envy
 ```

-2. Next, you need to setup the `.env` file found in the root with the appropriate API Keys from the following service providers:
+2. Next, you need to setup the `.env` file found in the root with the appropriate API Keys & credentials from the following service providers:

 - [Google Firebase](https://firebase.google.com/)
 - [Paypal Developer](https://developer.paypal.com/)